-The Company held cash and cash equivalents and other Bank balances of ₹ 20.13 crore at March 31, 2022 (Previous Year ₹ 33.48 crore).
-The cash and cash equivalents are held with bank and financial institution counterparties with good credit rating.
+The Company held cash and cash equivalents and other Bank balances of ₹ 12.52 crore at March 31, 2023 (Previous Year ₹ 19.97 crore) .
+The cash and cash equivalents and other bank balances are held with bank and financial institution counterparties with good credit rating.